 Billing

-Premium and Privacy Listings for all services, excluding FBDL, are now billed in Ensemble.
+Premium and Privacy Listings for all servicesare now billed in Ensemble.
 For questions about your bill, please see the reverse side of your bill and follow the instructions.

-Billing for Premium and Privacy FBDL will reflect charges for listings retained in the CenturyLink listing database at the beginning of the current billing month.
-You will receive credit for the entire month for listings deleted from the listing database after the first business day of the previous billing month.
-Premium and Privacy FBDL are billed on a CenturyLink Local Exchange Invoicing System (LEXCIS) invoice.
-Billing contact information will be provided on the invoice in the event you have questions.

 Ensemble is the new billing system for customers.
 For questions about the bill, please follow the instructions on the reverse side of each billing statement.

 The Ensemble bill is described in Billing Information – Ensemble.

-LEXCIS billing is described in Billing Information - Local Exchange Carrier Invoice System (LEXCIS).

 Training

 View CenturyLink courses by clicking on Training Catalog.